happypeter/githome/wiki.md

 - the roof was built with fly ash, very good heat isulator, strong enough as part of the sturcture, I went to 慕义寨, checked other old house, the roofs are all in good shape.
 - Floor
   - I still love 自流平 cement floor.
   - after finishing the base layers, give it a week before you do the hard surface
   - self leveling concrete https://www.bilibili.com/video/BV1Zv411k7zU?t=1m52s
 - use wood frames like a typical US home does https://youtu.be/Arkq3lLuo0U?t=476
 - walls
   - So once the wall surface is cleaned
   - firstly I need to enhance the structure
   - use wall glue 墙固 to keep the clay layer from falling in the future, as MasterLi guided.
   - use plasterboard for all the walls, to hide pipes and water tanks
 - some ceilings may also use drywall
   - https://www.bilibili.com/video/BV17t4y1D74f/

 ## windows and doors
 - use black/drakgray windows, because the house aleadys have a lot of white shape or lines decorations, black is kind of invisible, does not add more details
 - pocket doors or barn doors are nice interior options

 ## Portable Home? or not
+- 深河大集 bazzar is the place to buy second hand shipping container houses
 - serious considering build with shipping containers https://www.youtube.com/watch?v=LvUI3-0QkI0
   - purchasable in china https://www.bilibili.com/video/BV1dK411J7kS
 - drawbacks